 Cities and other local governments house a large amount of critical data within their systems, all valuable to cybercriminals.
 With such a vast amount of data like this, these types of entities are even more vulnerable.

-Finally, with limited budgets, these institutions simply do not have the financial means for improved IT infrastructure, more staff resources — or in the case of the Baltimore, cybersecurity insurance.
+Finally, with limited budgets, these institutions simply do not have the financial means for improved IT infrastructure, more staff resources — or in the case of the Baltimore ransomware attack, cybersecurity insurance.
 Also, as technology moves so quickly, these institutions lack the resources to manage patches and other vulnerabilities until it’s too late.

 The Cost to Repair is High